 The fees are strictly enforced by CP Plus.

-The services's access road actually forms part of a through route, linking a country lane (Green Lane) to the dual carriageway to the M42 (also called Green Lane).
-It is not a public route and it's only really useful if someone from the nearby housing estates fancies an expensive lunch.
+The service area's access road formed part of a through route, linking a country lane (Green Lane) to the dual carriageway to the M42 (also called Green Lane).
+It is not a public route and has since been closed off.

 | Hopwood Park (25 miles)|